cawensley/Robofriends/README.md

-# robofriends
+# Robofriends
-Tutorial for udemy course - React
-To run the project:

-1. Clone this repo
-2. Run `npm install`
-3. Run `npm start`
+First React website for the front-end